SunlayGGX/Storm/README.md

 - **viscosity (positive float, facultative)**: The viscosity of the rigid body in Pa.s (???).
 This has to be strictly positive (> 0.0).

+#### Constraints

+##### Constraint
+- rbId1 **(positive integer, mandatory)**: This is the id of the first rigid body the contraints is attached to.
+It is a mandatory setting and the rigid body id must exist.
+- rbId2 **(positive integer, mandatory)**: This is the id of the second rigid body the contraints is attached to.
+It is a mandatory setting and the rigid body id must exist.

 #### Blowers

 ##### Blower